-SOPRANO MICHELE KENNEDY is a versatile specialist in early classical and new music.
-Praised by The Washington Postas “a fine young soprano with a lovely voice" possessing "a graceful tonal clarity that is a wonder to hear" (SF Chronicle), Michele has appeared in concert at Carnegie Hall, Davies Symphony Hall, Bard Summerscape, Getty Museum, Lincoln Center, and Washington National Cathedral.
-Her repertoire ranges from Baroque and Classical repertoire to new art song, chamber opera, and oratorio works that span the ages.
+Praised by The Washington Post as “a fine young soprano with a lovely voice" possessing "a graceful tonal clarity that is a wonder to hear" (SF Chronicle), SOPRANO MICHELE KENNEDY is a versatile specialist in early and new music.
+Her recent concert venues include Carnegie Hall, Davies Symphony Hall, Getty Museum, Lincoln Center, and Washington National Cathedral.

 Michele has been a featured soloist in Bach’s St. John Passion with The San Francisco Symphony Chorus & Voices of Music, Handel’s Messiah with Trinity Wall Street Choir, Poulenc’s Gloria with The Bach Society of Saint Louis, Undine Smith Moore's MLK Oratorio at U.C.
 Berkeley, in the ‘Summer Fireworks’ of Handel & Purcell with Portland Baroque Orchestra, and in her Carnegie Hall debut with The Hollywood Film Orchestra.
 This year, she's sung Messiah (St. Louis Bach Society), Monteverdi with DC's Folger Consort, and Bach's B Minor Mass with SF Bach Choir.
 She is thrilled for upcoming debuts with Washington Bach Consort and Seraphic Fire.
 Her singing is highlighted on two new albums: Monteverdi’s Vespers of 1610 with The Thirteen and Dark Horse Consort (listen here!), and In Her Hands with AGAVE, a bold new album of works by trailblazing female composers from over the ages.